VFPX/ClassBrowser/.github/CONTRIBUTING.md

 3. In folder _BuildProcess_:
    - Edit the Version setting in _ProjectSettings.txt_
    - Run Thor Tool "**Deploy VFPX Project**" to create the installation files.
-3. Update the version and date in the top few lines and at the very bottom of _ReadMe.md_
 3. Describe the changes in the top of _Change Log.md_.
+3. Update the version and date in the top few lines and at the very bottom of
+    * _ReadMe.md_
+    * _Change Log.md_

 ---
 6. Commit